acl-org/arr-dc-website/_pages/resources.md

 On this page, you will find some resources related to collection of, and research on, peer review data in the ACL community.
-The initiative was pioneered by Gurevych and Kuznetsov from [UKP Lab, TU Darmstadt](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp).
+The initiative was pioneered by Gurevych, Kuznetsov and Dycke from [UKP Lab, TU Darmstadt](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp).

 <style>
 .news-table { font-size: .9em; table-layout: fixed; }